-Encouraging someone you love to attend a teen alcohol detox can be difficult.
-However, it can also be one of the most beneficial things you ever do for him or her.
 If you’re concerned about your son or daughter.
 If you believe that he or she has an addiction to alcohol, an alcohol detox is the only safe way to begin the road to sobriety.
 Knowing what signs to look for can help you determine whether your child is a candidate for an alcohol detox program.

 Perhaps the most obvious sign that your son or daughter is in need of a teen alcohol detox is when he or she expresses concern about personal alcohol use.
 While you may have strong concerns or suspicions about alcohol abuse, your son’s or daughter’s own doubt or worry is perhaps the biggest red flag of all.
 By acknowledging that they have a problem with alcohol consumption, they are signaling that they’re ready to make a change.
-Offering a solution in the form of a detox program can be exactly what they need to achieve sobriety in the long term.
+Offering a solution in the form of a detox program is wise.
+It can be exactly what they need to achieve sobriety in the long term.

 Your Child is Using Alcohol as a Coping Mechanism

-Many individuals turn to a relaxing glass of wine at the end of a hard day.
-Routinely using alcohol as a coping mechanism for stressful situations can be a clear sign of alcohol abuse and addiction.
 Noticing that your son or daughter is relying on alcohol on a daily basis, or just to combat the stress of life, may imply that your child can’t cope without it.
 In these cases, a teen alcohol detox may be the only way to ensure that they get the help they need.
 This could include additional rehab to focus on underlying issues through trauma therapy or dual diagnosis treatment.

 Your Child Experiences Withdrawal Symptoms When Abstaining from Alcohol